Welcome to the fifth step in our free professional learning series on building your PLN.

 You’ll find detailed step by step instructions on how to set up Flipboard here.

-Watch this video to see how I use Flipboard.
+Watch this video to see how Sue uses Flipboard.

-If someone leaves a comment on your post, make sure you approve the comment quickly (if you moderate comments)
+If you’re a blogger and someone leaves a comment on your post, make sure you approve the comment quickly (if you moderate comments).

-2. Always respond back to readers on your own posts.
+3. Always respond back to readers on your own posts

 If readers have made time to comment on your posts the very minimum you should do is respond back to your readers (ideally each reader) in the comments on your post.